DomiKamu/Ohmer/README.md

 Please take a look on [RKD / RKD with "Break" User's Manual (PDF)](res/Manuals/RKD_BRK_Manual.pdf).

-Please notice both RKD and BRK modules support **Use dark panels if available** feature since VCV Rack v2.4.
+Please notice both RKD and BRK modules support **Use dark panels if available** feature (from **View** menu) since VCV Rack v2.4.0.
+Depending the setting, the panels are dark or light, automatically.

 ------
 ## Metriks